Loading Experience

 On opening night, Jen breaks the script.

 She doesn’t give them grief.
-She laughs.
-It’s real.
-They can’t process it.

 They came to consume her pain.